zephraph/notes/Recurse/Recurse.md

 ## Projects of interest

+There's are things I've been thinking about for a while.
+Some I may spend a lot of time on.
+Some I may not touch.
+Some I may do a small part and move on.
+Whatever the case, these are still areas that interest me greatly.

 ### A phone for humans

 What if there was a phone design specifically to assist you as a person.
 What would that look like?
 Maybe the things that are available to you change based on the time of day or your location.
 You're not at work?
 Slack isn't available.
 You don't have to uninstall it, it just no longer shows up.
 It's close to your bed time?
 Twitter is gone, but in it's place is a reminder to why it's important to get good sleep and why you need to get up at 9 (so you can make that appointment at 10:15).